krystianbajno/eventhorizon/README.md

 # How to:

 ### 1. Setup your news_sources_selected.txt
+Configure the sources from which you want to retrieve information by editing the news_sources_selected.txt file:
 ```
 sources/news_sources_selected.txt
 ```

 ### 2. Retrieve cities database
+Run the following commands to install the necessary dependencies and retrieve the database of cities:
 ```
 cd collect_cities
 npm install